 Once CMS sets a new deadline, all covered entities will be required to implement the new ICD-10 code set, which is composed of two parts:

 - ICD-10 Clinical Modification (ICD-10-CM): For use in all settings (Diagnosis Coding)

-- ICD-10-PCS will be used for only inpatient procedures (used by hospitals only)
+- ICD-10 Procedural Code Set (ICD-10-PCS): For inpatient procedures (used by hospitals only)

-ICD-10 implementation will change the way coding is currently done; the code-set will grow from its current 14,315 diagnosis codes to more than 69,099 codes.
-These changes will require very significant effort to implement.
-It is necessary to start preparations in your office now.
+ICD-10 implementation will significantly change the way coding is done; the code-set will grow from its current 14,315 diagnosis codes to more than 69,099 codes.
+Since these changes will require significant effort to implement, it is necessary to start preparations in your office now.

-Please refer to the additional resources above to help your practice prepare for the change.
+Please refer to the additional resources on this page to help your practice get ready for the change.
 For immediate research into the ICD-10 codes and guidelines, visit the CDC website by clicking the button below.